SteveUnderScoreN/WindowsFirewall/PAW quickstart guide.md

     - SN-GPO.zip

  - Extract 'SN-GPO.zip' (The files should now be located in C:\Temp\SN-GPO\)
- - Review the domain resources variables in one script and copy them to the other scripts, the minimum requirements are
+ - Review the domain resources arrays in one script and copy them to the other scripts, the minimum requirements are
  the domain controllers names/IP addresses and the proxy server port
  - On a computer that has the Group Policy Management Console installed run each script and review the GPO's created (SN-... by default)
  - Link all policies to the 'Domain Root/Admin/Tier 0/Devices' OU, the policies are not linked to any OU by the scripts.

-These policies are designed to be used in conjunction with the Microsoft baselines found [here](https://blogs.technet.microsoft.com/secguide/)
+These policies are designed to be used in conjunction with the Microsoft baselines found [here](https://blogs.technet.microsoft.com/secguide/).
 Create 2 group policy object that are specific to your domain and will contain firewall rules not defined in the baselines.
-The 'Server Role' policy is designed to be used by the PAW and by administrative Remote Desktop jump servers so rules to administer the
-domain belong there.
+The 'Server Role' policy is designed to be used by the PAW and by administrative Remote Desktop jump servers so rules to administer the domain belong there.
-The Tier policy is designed to contain rules for laptops and desktops and to define which resources are allowed access to the PAW over the
+The Tier policy is designed to contain rules for laptops and desktops and to define which resources are allowed access to the PAW over the network.
-network.
 The policies should be linked in the following order;
  - Server Role - Remote Administration Firewall
  - Tier 0 Firewall